tackline/Play-Serializer/README.md

  - Test of type separate from safe usage, IYSWIM.
 Notably arrays.
  - Caller sensitive methods.
  - Not being object capability based.
+ - Type - Casting to Class in order to call isPrimitive - one or the other!

 Anything else.

  - I wrote `name == "."`.
 Idiot.
  - github is a miserable piece of junk.
+ - Serialization is really for value type, which should be immutable, so shouldn't be going around with non-final fields and no-arg constructors.
  - Writting the serializer/deserializer as an object and recrusing within same instance is cool, but don't expose that to the client or more particularly to the serialized/deserialized objects.
  - Primitives - bleurgh.
  - Given that there are primitives, more utility methods?
 Or not.